webpack/webpack.js.org/src/content/contribute/writers-guide.md

 ### Configuration defaults and types

-Always provide types and defaults to all of the documentation options in order to keep documentation accessible and well-written.
+Always provide types and defaults to all of the documentation options in order to keep the documentation accessible and well-written.
 We are adding types and defaults after entitling the documented option:

 __configuration.example.option__